DigitalityDev/VelocityCommands/README.md

  Multifunctional plugin for velocity, which adds a way to block commands.

- permissions:
+Permissions [All Admin]
- velocitycommands.staff
+• velocitycommands.staff
- velocitycommands.reload
+• velocitycommands.reload
- velocitycommands.bypass
+• velocitycommands.bypass

+Commands
+/vscmd
+/reload-cmds

+Made with ♥️ by Digitality
- created by Digitality.dev, need support? https://discord.gg/digitality
+Need support?
+Contact us on https://discord.gg/digitality